 What is the best 17-inch laptop?

-The LG Gram 17 feels like a game-changing laptop.
+The LG Gram 17 is a game-changing laptop in some ways.
 Its unthinkably lightweight and thin design proved that a large display doesn't need to be attached to a big chassis.
 Other vendors haven't followed in LG's footsteps as we had hoped, but similar models are slowly emerging.
 It might not fit in this category, but Apple's new 16-inch MacBook Pro is a good example.

 Most laptops with 17-inch displays are gaming rigs.
 Our current favorite is the Asus ROG Mothership, although it's not for everyone.
 This pricey laptop, or portable 2-in-1 (however you want to look at it) delivers whopping speeds for both gaming and productivity.
 But it's expensive and not very portable.
 Perhaps a more practical option is the Gigabyte Aero 17 HDR, which has a slim design and a gorgeous screen.

-Our current best overall 17-inch laptop, the 2.95-pound LG Gram 17 weighs less than most 15-inch machines.
+Formerly the best overall 17-inch laptop before the XPS 17 stole the crown, the 3-pound LG Gram 17 weighs less than most 15-inch machines.
 Combine that lightness with a relatively compact design enabled by the laptop's slim display bezels and the Gram 17 is one surprisingly travel-friendly laptop.
-Oh, and the Gram 17's nearly 12 hours of battery life means you can use it for an entire day without even dropping into the battery-saver mode.

 You'd expect one of the best 17-inch laptops to flaunt a gorgeous display, and Gram doesn't disappoint with its bright and vivid panel.
-To conclude, the Gram 17 gets you a superlight, relatively compact chassis, all-day battery life and a gorgeous display — no wonder it's the best 17-inch laptop?
+You also get a great range of ports and the SSD in the new model is light years ahead of the previous one.
+Sadly, the Gram 17 took a few steps backward this year with worse battery life and below-average performance.

 You've never seen a laptop like this before.
 In fact, calling it a laptop would be a stretch.
 What exactly is the ROG Mothership?
 It's essentially a mini all-in-one gaming PC.
 All of the components reside in the display portion while the keyboard below can be detached.